 Recently, the story of another fatality came to light, in the diary of a woman who lived there many years ago.
 The incident may have escaped official documentation because the victim was nobody important—only a boy, small and agile enough to climb the rafters and grease the wheels of the mill’s machinery for a few dollars a day.

-Then there was the time two highway patrolmen were by themselves up in the cemetery — they heard a little girl’s voice, then saw a small person’s footprints in the fresh snow . . . .
+Then there was the time two highway patrolmen were by themselves up in the cemetery — they heard a little girl’s voice, turned around, and saw a small person’s footprints in the fresh snow . . . .

 Good night, Bodie.